evmn/Paul-Graham/Readme.md

  - Design book cover
  - Convert webpage encoding from cp1252 to utf-8 to prevent garbled characters
  - Added three chapters: Favorite, Hackers and Painters, Latest
- - Divide chapters according to the first letter of the title
+ - Divide chapters alphabetically
- - Add a few articles that are not original written by the author but are on the author's website
+ - Add a few articles that are not original written by the author but are on the author's website(Richard Hamming, Donald E. Knuth...)
  - Correct several punctuation mistakes (dashes and quotation marks) in the essays
  - Delete 2 broken links, remove 1 obsolete essay with too short content
  - Fix some unmatched tags in web pages to prevent text overflow on Kindle

-If you are familiar with *python* and *html*, then you can add or remove essays/chapters easily by editing **calibre.recipe** or **index.html**.
-After editing, you can make a kindle book with the following steps:
+If you are familiar with *python* and *html*, then you can add or remove essays/chapters easily!
+First, editing **calibre.recipe** or **index.html**, then follow the following steps:

 ## 1. Start a Local Web Server

-Run the following command in current folder:
+Clone this repo to your computer and run the following command in current folder:

 ```sh
 python3 -m http.server 8000